The following is the installation procedures for the Download Solution.

 - MySQL Database Name (new database created for the PHP Live! system)

-- Login to the Client area and access the top menu Downloads to download the latest PHP Live! version (ZIP compressed file) to your computer.
+- Login to the Client area and download the latest PHP Live! software to your computer.

 - Unzip the downloaded file and extract the entire phplive/ folder to a location on your computer.

-- Proceed with the web based installation, having the above MySQL information handy.
+- Proceed with the web based installation, having the above MySQL information ready.